diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

     Exponents - I think answer key is wrong and question also needs "$=n^k$, what is $k$"

+    make sure answers don't have letters(bases)

+    Roman Numerals shouldn't have four symbols in a row

     ~~OofO's placeholder method, not generating a first term for the equation~~

 - More Add/Sub/Mult/Div Tricks/Common Problems